Institut Barcelona d'Estudis Internacionals: Alumni

 ALIBEI, the Alumni Association of the Barcelona Institute of International Studies, was founded in 2008 with the aim of fostering and strengthening relationships among alumni of the institute.
 It has a mentoring programme in which former student volunteers guide new students during admission and registration processes.

 Faculty

-About twenty teachers and researchers work on a regular basis at IBEI, complemented with a significant number of visiting professors, postdoctoral researchers and various contributors.
+About twenty teachers and researchers work on a regular basis at IBEI, complemented by a significant number of visiting professors, postdoctoral researchers and various contributors.
 IBEI has a visiting programme for teachers from universities and research centers who are interested in international research.
 Since 2008, more than 70 visitor professors and researchers have passed through the facilities of IBEI.
-IBEI also encourages young PhD graduates to apply to competitive calls and develop their research at the Institute.
+IBEI also encourages young PhD graduates to apply to competitive calls and develop their research at the institute.